codeChap/Crontab/README.md

   $cron->setDayOfWeek("*");
   $cron->remove("date");
   $cron->execute();
 ```

 #### removeByKey($key)

 Removes a job from the current cronjob list by the hash key generated from the previous command.

-Parameters: $command : String or array of commands
+Parameters: $key : String or array of keys

 ```
   $cron = new \Crontab\Crontab();
   $cron->removeByKey("1231231231231231231");
   $cron->execute();
 ```

 #### execute()